samoliverdev/OneDudeEngine/README.md

 # My Nameless Game Engine

-In developement Game Engine with inspiration in The Unity Engine, write in c++ with focuses on high performace, be small and easy to use
+In developement Game Engine inspired by The Unity Engine, write in c++ with focuses on high performace, be small and easy to use

 ### Screenshots